Follow your Heart.

 No more sticky electrodes, patches or wires.
 No limits in time.
 You're in control, engaged and it's simply smart medical technology for your heart.

 Coala Life is backed by industry leaders and approximately 12 million USD in funding.
-The mission is to develop the first medical solutions based on AI to predict and detect early signs of heart disease, alleviate worries and reduce the burden on healthcare.
+The mission is to develop the first medical solutions that are based on AI and the power of he individual to predict and detect early signs of heart disease, alleviate worries and reduce the burden on healthcare.
 The future is here now.

 Record your ECG and heart sound simultaneously.